olveczkylab/olveczkylab.github.io/README.md

 ---
 name: Lucy Lai
 position: student
-avatar: olveczkyrat.jpg
+avatar: rat.jpg
 twitter:
 joined: 2019
 ---
 ```

 If you don't have information, just leave it blank.
-The avatar will bring photo from `images/people` folder and display it on people page.
+Upload your image to the `images/people` folder, and it will be displayed on the people page.

-For lab position, you can choose position from 4 classes including `postdoc`, `student`, `visiting`, `others` (so called Honorary members).
-Position will put you into section that you choose.
+For lab position, you can choose position from 4 classes including `postdoc`, `student`, `others`.
+Your position will put you into the corresponding section.

 ## Add new publications